 Many First World countries take refugees from troubled regions of the world.
 In the United States, the refugee resettlement program was created in 1980, and immigrant families have settled more in the U.S. than in any other country in the world.
 According to The Migratory Policy Institute, more than 44.5 million people living in the U.S. are foreign-born, making up 13.7% of the U.S. population.3

 Voluntary immigrants who settle in the U.S. are usually in good health compared to their native U.S. peers.
-This trend is known as “The Healthy Immigrant Effect,” which is due to selection bias for choosing only healthy individuals as candidates for migration to U.S. Refugees that make up 10% of the immigrants, however, present a different picture.
-Upon arrival in the new country, these refugees may have preexisting health conditions and are in a much difficult position compared to their voluntary immigrant peers.6
+This trend is known as “The Healthy Immigrant Effect,” which is due to selection bias for choosing only healthy individuals as candidates for migration to the U.S. Refugees that make up 10% of the immigrants, however, present a different picture.
+Upon arrival in the new country, these refugees may have preexisting health conditions and are in a much more difficult position compared to their voluntary immigrant peers.4

 Maternal Influence on Oral Health

-Oral diseases in refugee children were one preexisting condition in which the parents’ role, especially that of a mother, played a key role.
-Maternal oral health directly affected a child’s oral health through the transfer of direct cariogenic bacteria from mother to child.
+Oral diseases in refugee children were one preexisting condition in which the parents’ role, especially that of a mother, played a key role.5 Maternal oral health directly affected a child’s oral health through the transfer of direct cariogenic bacteria from mother to child.

 Adapting to New Oral Health Habits

 Acculturation is “lifestyle and behavioral changes of people as they move from one culture and adapt to another culture, usually as a result of immigration.”3 This adaptation process has a direct impact on the oral health of refugee children.
-A lower level of understanding of the health system was observed with less English proficiency.11 The need to seek medical help only in sickness was common among many refugees coming from different cultures.
-This was the case, especially with primary teeth of young children.3
+A lower level of understanding of the health system was observed with less English proficiency.8 The need to seek medical help only in sickness was common among many refugees coming from different cultures.
+This was the case, especially with the primary teeth of young children.3

 Financial struggle is yet another roadblock that ties the hands of refugees in seeking preventive dental care.
 No matter where the refugees come from, the lack of financial resources was a common theme.
-Dental work is expensive, and finding affordable dental care was exhausting and inadequate.5 For refugees living in San Antonio, Texas, a survey reported that 45.9% lacked dental insurance, and 41.5% did not have money for dental treatment.12
+Dental work is expensive, and finding affordable dental care was exhausting and inadequate.9 For refugees living in San Antonio, Texas, a survey reported that 45.9% lacked dental insurance, and 41.5% did not have money for dental treatment.10

 Seeking Guidance from Dental Hygienists

 The study also noted a policy-to-practice gap.
 Midwives and OB-GYN personnel were unable to direct mothers who had inquiries about dental issues due to a lack of communication between health care workers and dental care providers.
 These mothers felt overwhelmed navigating their way through dental care service.
-The need for collaboration between midwives and dental health workers was emphasized for the marginalized communities where dental care workers could work along with OB-GYNs and midwives.10
+The need for collaboration between midwives and dental health workers was emphasized for the marginalized communities where dental care workers could work along with OB-GYNs and midwives.6

 A study was done with dental hygiene students where the students were exposed to culturally diverse patients.
 Students who were observed in this study admitted to not being properly prepared to deal with a culturally diverse population.
-Training students for diverse refugee populations can be done in the clinical setting as part of the dental hygiene curriculum.2
+Training students for diverse refugee populations can be done in the clinical setting as part of the dental hygiene curriculum.11

 Bridging the cultural gap can also be achieved by having culturally concordant and diverse dental care providers.
 This makes the dental provider, like a hygienist, sensitive to the patient’s home culture and helps build trust between the family and provider.
 This trust helps in educating basic oral hygiene and at-home care and further helps the displaced families with the whole health system.
 Understanding patients’ culture and diversity also gives the provider insight into cultural beliefs, especially surrounding oral health, and compels them to work on their own cultural biases.3

 Making dental care more affordable could become a great motivator for engaging displaced communities.
-Many institutes take initiatives that are oriented especially towards refugee families.
+Many institutes take initiatives that are oriented especially toward refugee families.
 One such initiative is the Open Wide clinic, a one-day free clinic in Manitoba’s College of Dentistry in Canada.
 The dental staff focuses on dental-related issues, from hygiene treatment to restorative procedures.
-Advice on good oral hygiene is part of the Open Wide initiative.4
+Advice on good oral hygiene is part of the Open Wide initiative.12

 Another way to focus on dental preventive care for refugee children would be through dental screening at schools.
-Although it is not a very reliable method, it was still found with low certainty that specific referrals given after dental screening increased dental attendance.1
+Although it is not a very reliable method, it was still found with low certainty that specific referrals given after dental screening increased dental attendance.13

 Listen to the Today’s RDH Dental Hygiene Podcast Below:

 - Crespo, E..
 The Importance of oral health in immigrant and refugee children.
 Children.
 2019; 6(9): 102. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6770947/

 - Noaman, B.R.
-Maternal dental health knowledge and its relation to the dental caries experience of their children in Mamyzawa camp of refugees in Erbil, Iraq.
+Maternal Dental Health Knowledge and Its Relation to the Dental Caries Experience of Their Children in Mamyzawa Camp of Refugees in Erbil, Iraq.
 Acta Medica Academica.
-2019; 48(3): 294-302. doi:10.5644/ama2006-124.270.
+2019; 48(3): 294-302. doi:10.5644/ama2006-124.270

-- Pani, S.C., Al-Sabai, S.A., Rao, A.S., Kazimoglu, S.N., Mosadomi, H.A.
-Parental perception of oral health-related quality of life of Syrian refugee children.
+- Pani, S.C., Al-Sabai, S.A., Rao, A.S., et al. Parental Perception of Oral health-related Quality of Life of Syrian Refugee Children.
 British Dental Journal.
-2017; 223(7): 499-499. doi:10.1038/sj.bdj.2017.864.
+2017; 223(7): 499-499. https://www.nature.com/articles/sj.bdj.2017.864

-- Rojas-Guyler, L., Britigan, D.H., King, K.A., Zulig, J., Vaughn, L.M.
-Health information seeking behaviors and preferences among Latino immigrants: The role of acculturation and functional health literacy.
+- Rojas-Guyler, L., Britigan, D.H., King, K.A., et al. Health Information Seeking Behaviors and Preferences among Latino Immigrants: The Role of Acculturation and Functional Health Literacy.
 Health Educator.
 2016; 48(1): 10-18. https://files.eric.ed.gov/fulltext/EJ1153623.pdf

-- Saadeh, R., Cappelli, D., Bober-Moken, I., Cothron, A., de la Torre, M. Assessing oral health status, practices, and access to care among war-affected refugees living in San Antonio, Texas.
+- Saadeh, R., Cappelli, D., Bober-Moken, I., et al. Assessing Oral Health Status, Practices, and Access to Care among War-affected Refugees Living in San Antonio, Texas.
 European Journal of Dentistry.
-2020; 14(3): 371-379. https://doi-org.library.collin.edu/10.1055/s-0040-1710400.
+2020; 14(3): 371-379. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7440946/